ncatlab/nlab-content/pages/5/8/6/1/1685/content.md

 $$
 E^{p,q}_2 = R^p G \circ R^q F
 $$
 and which is converging to $R^n(G\circ F)$.
 These statements should be understood as applied to any object $a$ in $A$ and the spectral sequence is functorial in $a$.
-Grothendieck spectral sequence has many classical spectral sequences as a special case.
+Grothendieck spectral sequence has many classical spectral sequences as a special case (see e.g. [[Hochschild-Serre spectral sequence]]).